 There's a lot to do, and many freelancers are overwhelmed about doing these things.
 Where do you start?

 Every week I receive questions from aspiring writers who want to know the secret to my success.
-The answer: I work a lot on sales and marketing, including self-promotion.
+The answer: I work a lot on sales, marketing and self-promotion.

 You’d be surprised at how much time I spend on sales and marketing and building my writer’s platform.